JP-Go/simple-latex/readme.md

 * LaTeX compilation with yout prefered LaTeX engine: Compiling your LaTeX file is easy.Just lauch this command: `:CompileLatex {your prefered engine here}`.

-* Pdf preview with yout prefered pdf viewer
+* Pdf preview with your prefered pdf viewer

 * Enviroment editing: Change, toggle to star enviroment, and even delete the enviroments faster.